Ben Smeets, Professor

 Ben Smeets' main research interests are cryptography, coding theory, digital switching theory, and data compression.
 His interests focus particularly on research problems that interrelate cryptography, information theory and coding.
 Work in the past two decades considers various security aspects and implementation work for mobile phones as well as research on secure execution environements, hypervisors, and security solutions for near field communication.
 Recent research is much focussed on trusted and confidential computing and the design of revocation schemes that are pratical in cloud native based telco networks,

 In 1989 he was invited to spend two months at the Inst. for Problems of Information Transmission, USSR Academy of Sciences, Moscow where he worked on convolutional codes.
 During part of 1997 he was a visiting researcher at Ericsson Eurolab GmbH, Nurnberg, where he contributed to the ETSI CTS homebase station standard as well to the Bluetooth security design.
 Ben Smeets has served on several program committees for the Eurocrypt, Crypto, and IEEE Information Theory Symposia.
 In 2000, he was part of the ETSI SAGE team that designed the UMTS f8 stream cipher based on the KASUMI block cipher.
 In 2005 he received the Ericsson Inventor of the Year Award.
-Currently he is a Senior Expert at Ericsson in the area of Trusted Computing.
+Currently he is a Senior Expert at Ericsson in the area of Trusted and Confidential Computing.